dotnet/csharplang/proposals/generic-ref-struct.md

 =====

 ## Summary
 This proposal is an aggregation of several different proposals for making `ref struct` more generally usable in our type system.
-The goal being to unify code paths today that have to specialize on `ref struct` and other types when
+The goal being to unify code paths today that have to specialize on `ref struct` and other types do to the inability of `ref struct` to participate in generics and implement interfaces.
+This proposal will allow us to generalize on `ref struct` as naturally as other types.

-`struct` performance improvements: `ref` fields and the ability to override lifetime defaults.
-The goal being a design which takes into account the various proposals to create a single overarching feature set for low level `struct` improvements.

 ## Motivation